The Proposal

 Status

 Application SE-2025-FR-00044 was received November 26, 2025, and accepted February 4, 2026.
 Status: In Review.
-No public hearing scheduled.
+No Planning Commission or Board of Supervisors hearing has been scheduled.
 A Traffic Impact Analysis has been required (determination date: November 25, 2025).

 A pre-application record (PRE-2025-FR-00051) exists, indicating that the applicant received staff feedback prior to filing.
 The staff coordinator is Nicholas Cicero; the branch chief is Cathy Lewis.